Become a Friend of Sue Ryder with a regular donation and be part of something very special.

 Grief in the workplace: Practical advice from a bereavement counsellor

-Clova McCallum, a counsellor for Sue Ryder’s Online Bereavement Counselling service, talks here of problems people who have been bereaved experience in their own workplace and gives practical advice for employers, colleagues and those who themselves have lost someone.
+Clova, a counsellor for Sue Ryder’s Online Bereavement Counselling service, discusses problems people who have been bereaved experience in their workplace and gives practical advice for employers, colleagues, and those who have lost someone.

 Raising awareness at work

-As well as the perhaps more 'expected' emotional impacts such sadness, anger or shock, there can be more significant impacts on mental health including depression, generalised anxiety disorder (GAD) or Post Traumatic Stress Disorder (PTSD).
+As well as the perhaps more 'expected' emotional impacts such as sadness, anger or shock, there can be more significant impacts on mental health, including depression, generalised anxiety disorder (GAD) or Post Traumatic Stress Disorder (PTSD).

 A common issue is an expectation they should 'get over it' fairly quickly and they fear judgement or even a risk to their jobs if they don't appear to be coping well.

-A person may experience big changes in practical terms, which includes financial, childcare or their housing situation.
+A person may experience big changes in practical terms, including financial or their housing situation.
 This means their schedules and needs may have radically changed because of the loss.

 Being able to talk to an employer and to have somewhere to share how they are feeling without judgement could help someone to feel more supported and to cope better.